bovlb/frc-tips/commands/best-practices.md

 Take care in choosing which commands to implement and what to name them.
 Remember that the core idea here is to isolate client code from knowing anything about subsystem implementation, including any specific values for position or speed.
-If a subsystem has a number of positions, modes, or speeds then you will want to create a separate command for each one.
+If a subsystem has a number of positions, modes, or speeds then you could expose an `enum`, but it is probably better to create a separate command factory for each one.
 Internally, you may want to use `enum` to name and configure the different setpoints.
 This allows you to use `setName` to give each one an appropriate label for debugging.